-Fibromyalgia is a condition that affects five million adults in the United States.
-It is associated with fatigue and muscle pain including tender points, which hurt when pressure is applied to them.
-Spots are specific to the neck and shoulder areas, back, hips and extremities.
+Fibromyalgia is a long-term condition that affects 5 million adults in the United States.
+It's associated with fatigue and muscle pain, including tender points that hurt when pressure is applied.
+Pressure points are specific to the neck and shoulder areas, back, hips and extremities.

 - Morning stiffness